 Another great year of learning about literacy in our world with Lipscomb University College of Education!
 A range of sessions around children’s literacy with a K-12 focus were offered throughout the morning.
 The Américas Award joined Lipscomb’s College of Education for this free conference, along with the Vanderbilt Humphrey Scholars, Nashville Public Library, Parnassus, Middle TN Writing Project, MNPS, and TN DOE.

 Webinar with Ruth Behar of Lucky Broken Girl

 The Américas Award explored the book Lucky Broken Girl with author Ruth Behar, a 2018 Américas Award Honorable Mention title and winner of the 2018 Pura Belpré award.
 In this unforgettable multicultural coming-of-age novel – based on the author’s childhood in the 1960s.
 Ruthie’s plight will intrigue readers and her powerful story of strength and resilience, full of color, light, and poignancy, will stay with them for a long time.

 Cuba con Amor: Creative Bridges through Literature and the Arts

 Friday, February 1 and

 Western Kentucky University (Bowling Green, Kentucky)

-In collaboration with Western Kentucky University and Northern Kentucky University, CLAS presents this 2-part teacher workshop, which will highlight Cuba through art, history, language, and culture.
-Sessions will include an introduction to Cuba, the intersection of race, religion, and art in Cuba, the exploration of an in-house Cuban art exhibition, and instructional activities in connection with Cuban art and literature.
-Saturday lunch will include authentic Cuban food!
+In collaboration with Western Kentucky University and Northern Kentucky University, CLAS presented this 2-part teacher workshop, which highlighted Cuba through language, art, history, and culture.
+Sessions included an introduction to Cuba, the intersection of race, religion, and art in Cuba, the exploration of an in-house Cuban art exhibition, and instructional activities in connection with Cuban art and literature.
+Saturday lunch included authentic Cuban food.

 Teaching Haiti and Immigration with American Street